wall-garden/.github/profile/readme.md

 ## Build instructions

 - Cut the bars, welded mesh and the plexiglass to required size (depends on the wall size),
-- Build the mechanical structure,
+- Build the mechanical structure.
+The order of layers (from wall to outside) is:
+    - hydroisolation layer on the wall,
+	- plexiglass (at 10-11 cm from the wall),
+	- welded mesh,
+	- vertical corners.
+- Add soil,
 - Dig holes in plexiglass (I did that with grinding machine with a 1mm thick blade and then I used the heat gun with a conic metal tube to enlarge it),
 - Plant peppers.